The 2026 Economic Report on U.S. Pharmacies and Pharmacy Benefit Managers

 Purchasing Information

-- Payment can be made with all major credit cards (Visa, MasterCard, American Express, and Discover) or via PayPal.
+- Payment can be made with all major credit cards (Visa, MasterCard, American Express, and Discover).
 Click here to contact us if you would like to pay by corporate check or ACH.

 - License terms, purchaser’s name/email, and a unique transaction ID will be added to the secure PDF file upon checkout.
 All sales are final after download.